vany0114/vany0114.github.io/_posts/2019-6-14-chaos-injection-with-simmy.md

 It's been a while since my [last post](http://elvanydev.com/resilience-with-polly/) (a lot of time I'd say) but the reason is that I’ve been working on very cool stuff ever since, one those is a new library/tool called [Simmy](https://github.com/Polly-Contrib/Simmy), which [we](#credits) started to develop more or less by that time (September 2018), so let me introduce that guy to you all!

 ## What Is Simmy?
-[Simmy](https://github.com/Polly-Contrib/Simmy) is a chaos-engineering and fault-injection tool based on the idea of the [Netflix Simian Army](https://github.com/Netflix/SimianArmy), integrating with the [Polly](https://github.com/App-vNext/Polly) resilience project for .NET, so Simmy takes advantage of the power of Polly to helps you to answer these questions:
+[Simmy](https://github.com/Polly-Contrib/Simmy) is a chaos-engineering and fault-injection tool based on the idea of the [Netflix Simian Army](https://github.com/Netflix/SimianArmy), integrating with the [Polly](https://github.com/App-vNext/Polly) resilience project for .NET, so Simmy takes advantage of the power of Polly to help you to answer these questions:

 * Is my system resilient enough?
 * Am I handling the right exceptions/scenarios?